 The Magpie Moth has variable black and white patterned wings with a yellowish coloring on its upper torso and head.
 It is found throughout the Pacific Northwest.

 The caterpillar, which is pale green with bold, black spots and a rusty line down the sides, is conspicuously colored to warn off predators.

 This moth is a regular visitor to our home during the summer months, and sometimes you can see many of them on our outdoor walls.

-Insects that metamorphose such as butterflies and moths are the most rich in species.
+Insects that metamorphose such as butterflies and moths are the richest in species.
 This is because they are able to synchronize their life cycles to the environment, including extreme conditions where animals that remain unchanged all year will not survive.